-Defined as "the capacity of a system to do work" in physical sciences, 'Energy' refers to the mix of fuel types that run the economic engine of any country in international politics and policy studies.
-As today's commonly used commercial energy sources are unevenly distributed among different geographical locations, energy used by any country demands greater cooperation and more substantial interdependence among economies.
+Defined as "the capacity of the system to do work" in physical sciences, 'Energy' refers to the mix of fuel types that run the economic engine of any country' in international politics and policy studies.
+As the commonly used commercial energy sources of today are unevenly distributed among different geographical locations, energy used by any country demands greater cooperation and stronger interdependence among economies.
 The exploration, production, transportation, usage and waste processing of energy sources and the generation and transmission of electricity often involve trade and interaction of more than one country.
-The environmental impacts of energy-related emissions and the public concerns about using specific fuel sources are also critical issues beyond the geographical borders of any single country.
+The environmental impacts of energy-related emissions and the public concerns about the use of specific fuel sources also are critical issues beyond the geographical borders of any single country.
 Further, the growing demand for renewable sources and clean energy technologies are already influencing regional and multilateral collaborations and making way for cooperation and competition among countries.
 Energy studies is an interdisciplinary field and are the confluence of studies of fuel sources, international politics, foreign policy, technology, economics, environment, market dynamics, society and legal aspects.